gmitt98/credit-risk-classification/README.md

 Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all machine learning models.

-* Machine Learning Model 1:
+* Machine Learning Model 1: Logistic Regression with Original Data
-  * Description of Model 1 Accuracy, Precision, and Recall scores.
+  * Results: This model is strong, and does better with low risk than high risk predictions

 |   | precision  | recall  | F1 score  | support  |
 |---|---|---|---|---|